 For Singaporeans who are interested in dividends investing, we are really lucky to have Investment Moats High Dividend Stock Tracker to keep an eye on high dividends yielding stocks.

-An illustration of the growth of $1 from year 1927 to year 2005, if one invest in various stocks.
+An illustration of the growth of $1 from the year 1927 to the year 2005, if one invest in various stocks.
 Do note that value stocks refer to dividend stocks in this case.

 - $54,966 if placed in small value stocks